NonnyH/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Print followed by new line
+Print new line to standard output